An aperiodic set of 11 Wang tiles: Aperiodic sets of Wang tiles

-A few other subcases of $\forall\exists\forall$ were done over the years.
-In 1975, Aanderaa and Lewis \cite{Aanderaa} proved the undecidability of the fragment of $\forall\exists\forall$ where the binary predicates $P$ can only appear in the form $P(x,z)$ and $P(z,y)$.
-It has in particular the following consequence: The domino problem for \emph{deterministic} tilesets is undecidable
+Over the years, other subcases of $\forall\exists\forall$ were described.
+In 1975, Aanderaa and Lewis~\cite{Aanderaa} proved the undecidability of the fragment of $\forall\exists\forall$ where the binary predicates $P$ can only appear in the form $P(x,z)$ and $P(z,y)$.
+Their proof has the consequence that: the domino problem for \emph{deterministic} tilesets is undecidable.